marcstringer/AWSCloudWatchLogs/example/README.md

 Here is some agent [code](sample.agent.nut).

-Set the example code configuration parameters Enter your aws keys and your AWS region.
+Set the example code configuration parameters Enter your AWS keys and your AWS region.

 Parameter             			 		| Description
 --------------------------------------- | -----------